getfem/getfem/doc/sphinx/source/userdoc/appendixA.rst

-Even though Lagrange elements are defined for arbitrary degrees, to choose a high degree can be problematic for a large number of applications due to the "noisy" caracteristic of the lagrange basis.
+Even though Lagrange elements are defined for arbitrary degrees, to choose a high degree can be problematic for a large number of applications due to the "noisy" characteristic of the lagrange basis.
 These elements are recommended for the basic interpolation but for p.d.e. applications elements with hierarchical basis are preferable (see the corresponding section).